Abderrahmane94/interview-preparation/docs/Spring/spring-core.md

 Keep the separate configuration of environments.
 ## What is Spring Actuator?
 What are its advantages?
 Actuators provide below pre-defined endpoints to monitor our application (Health, Info, Beans, Mappings, Configprops, Httptrace, Heapdump, Threaddump, and Shutdown).
+## Can you explain the difference between Spring and JEE?
+- Spring is a lightweight and flexible framework that can be used with different application servers and provides many features and modules.
+- JEE is a complete set of specifications and technologies for building enterprise applications, but can be more complex and requires a compliant application server.